SHOPPING | CONTACT | NEWS | SUBSCRIBE

 HOW TO GET TO SPLIT

-Since a holiday in Croatia is hardly limited to just staying in Split, you often opt for sea travel.
+Since a holiday in Croatia is rarely limited to just staying in Split, people often opt for moving by sea.

 CAR